Colleges’ Bursary Campaign gets a boost from funding partners

 “We have reduced fees and made the learning the more flexible for overseas students but we recognise that tuition fees can still be out of reach for many of them, so we are very happy to be able to provide partial funding through bursaries and scholarships.”

-In addition arts organisation Hauser and Wirth has just launched the Joseph Metzger Foundation Scholarship in partnership with Dartington Arts School.
+In addition arts organisation Hauser and Wirth has just launched the Gustav Metzger Foundation Scholarship in partnership with Dartington Arts School.

 It will enable a student who has sought asylum the UK to study on MA ‘Arts and Place’ starting April 2022 until January 2023.

 The gallery’s support will include tuition fees for the one-year course, living expenses and associated residency location at Hauser & Wirth Somerset for two weeks.